 Enrollment in the program has been growing.
-The inaugural graduating class in 2014 included just two students.
-Fourteen are expected to graduate in 2015 Spring and Summer terms.
+The inaugural graduating class in Spring 2014 included just one student.
+Thirteen students graduated or have degrees pending from Fall 2015 through Summer 2016 terms.

 2 Program Educational Objectives and Outcomes

 2.1 Program Educational Objectives